nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Windows 11 OOBE (out of box experience) has been updated to include a 'Developer' setting to tweak performance settings and install DevHome and the new Winget, to shrink time between New Box to Productive Developer.
 - Also check out [aka.ms/LearnAtBuild](https://aka.ms/LearnAtBuild)

+I started using GitHub Copilot today.
+Often enough I waste a good amount of time flailing around trying to produce just the right syntax, or looking up details on the internet to get to a sensible, effective implementation.
+I should instead be making better use of my coding time by minimizing time-to-learn and finishing managable tasks within a reasonable timeframe.

+1. There is a 30-day free trial, so why not?
+2. GitHub Copilot is like pair-programming (which I enjoy) although probably not as cool as working with a real human.
+3. I am not creating anything new.
+There is no IP in my code or apps.
+Everything I write more-or-less ends up on my publicly available GitHub anyway.
+And for those situations where my code needs to be private or ownership is involved, GH Copilot can be told to not use that code as part of its learning/context building feature.
+4. My goals are to learn and build my skillset, and to start producing applications and services that achieve things.

+Seems like the best place to start is to resolve some existing issues in one of my exploratory code repos on my local laptop:

+- I had an issue in a Java ListIterator method that could not return what seemed like an appropriate `ListIterator<E>` instance.
+I removed the instance initializer and wrote a comments describing what was needed, just above the lines where the results were needed.
+Suggested code lines resolved the problem in devtime.
+- I set a comment within a simple function to change the value stored within a LinkedList Node.
+GH Copilot returned exactly the correct code to implement the change.

 ## Tuesday 23-May-2023

 Today is day 1 of Microsoft Build 2023.
 Key takeaways: